 First up is I Dare Ya, which was filmed in only one day and is Carter’s very first short.
 Made in 1987, the 5-minute film stars three kids from the local theater group his mom ran back then, and centers on a childhood dare that’s sure to be familiar to most of you reading this; ring the creepy old dude in the neighborhood’s doorbell, and then run away.
 Carter puts a twisted little twist on the proceedings for this fun short, which plays out like a really well-done episode of Goosebumps.

 Carter’s second short was the aforementioned film Horror Brunch!!!, which won several awards and was on shown on USA Network’s late-night TV program Night Flight.
 Starting off with a seemingly ordinary brunch session, the short quickly takes a turn for the horrific when various utensils and food products go on the attack, savagely murdering the eaters.
-All sorts of incredible practical effects are on display throughout, and iconic characters like Norman Bates and Leatherface even pop up towards the end.
+All sorts of incredible practical effects are on display throughout, and iconic characters like Norman Bates and Leatherface even pop up toward the end.
 If you love gory 80s slasher flicks, you absolutely need to watch this one, as it’s essentially a blood-soaked love letter to the era.

 Carter wanted to restrict himself for his third short film and that’s precisely what he did with Closet Case, centering on the simple premise of an old man trapped in a closet, with a monster on the loose outside.
 Very much evoking the feeling of a Tales from the Darkside episode, Closet Case features an original monster creation by Carter, which will have you yearning for the days when movie monsters looked like this, rather than computer generated abominations.